rainlanguage/docs.rainlang.xyz/docs/raindex/8-setting-orders-vaults-tokens.md

         vault-id: 342123121
 ```
 ### Key Components
-1. **Order Identifier**
-   - Unique name for the order, the identifier should describe what the order is about so that its known during deployment .
+**Order Identifier** : Order identifiers are unique names for the order, the identifier should describe what the order is about so that its known during deployment .
 Eg : `base-weth-buy`, `bsc-bnb-sell`.
-   - Order keys are used as reference in the deployment section.
+Order keys are used as reference in the deployment section.

-2. **Orderbook Reference**
-   - Every order is tied with a specific orderbook, the specified orderbook identifier acts as a foriegn key in the `orderbooks` section.
-   - The assoicated orderbook, the network and the deployer associted with it determines how the rainlang will be parsed and deployed on chain.
+**Orderbook Reference** : Every order is tied with a specific orderbook, the specified orderbook identifier acts as a foriegn key in the `orderbooks` section.
+The assoicated orderbook, the network and the deployer associted with it determines how the rainlang will be parsed and deployed on chain.

-3. **Input Configuration**
-   - Specifies the input vaults which represents the tokens received by the order, where every vault is uniquely identified per user, per chain, per vault id.
-   - Multiple input vaults can be associated with a particular order.
+**Input Configuration**: Specifies the input vaults which represents the tokens received by the order, where every vault is uniquely identified per user, per chain, per vault id.
+Multiple input vaults can be associated with a particular order.

-4. **Output Configuration**
-   - Specifies the output vaults which represents the tokens offered by the order, where every vault is uniquely identified per user, per chain, per vault id.
-   - Multiple output vaults can be associated with an order.
+**Output Configuration**: Specifies the output vaults which represents the tokens offered by the order, where every vault is uniquely identified per user, per chain, per vault id.
+Multiple output vaults can be associated with an order.